#SONA2024: All You Need To Know

 In a general election year, two State of the Nation Addresses are delivered.

-This is the only item on the agenda for this special sitting and it is presided by both the Speaker of the National Assembly and the Chairperson of the National Council of Provinces.
+This is the only item on the agenda for this special sitting and it is presided over by both the Speaker of the National Assembly and the Chairperson of the National Council of Provinces.

 2. Time and place